KLF5

 Krueppel-like factor 5 is a protein that in humans is encoded by the KLF5 gene.

 Function

 This gene encodes a member of the Kruppel-like factor subfamily of zinc finger proteins.
 Since the protein localizes to the nucleus and binds the epidermal growth factor response element, it is thought to be a transcription factor.

 Interactions

 KLF5 has been shown to interact with Protein SET.

+Clinical significance

+KLF5 expression has been linked to higher survival rates for lung cancer patients.